jirotubuyaki/Jdmbs/README.md

 Where *λ* is the arrival intensity. *k* is a number something happen.
 ### The Mixed-Exponential Jump Diffusion Model
-Under the mixed-exponential jump diffusion model (MEM), the dynamics of the asset price St under a risk-neutral measure1 P to be used for option pricing is given by
+Under the mixed-exponential jump diffusion model (MEM), the dynamics of the asset price St are given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_5.png "eque")